ShahidKhan232/Containerisation-and-Deployment-of-Wisecow-Application-on-Kubernetes-/Readme.md

-# Wisecow Application - Kubernetes Deployment Guide
+# Containerisation and Deployment of Wisecow Application on Kubernetes

 A comprehensive guide for containerizing and deploying the Wisecow application on AWS EKS with automated CI/CD pipeline and TLS support.